contributte/di/.docs/README.md

     all: on/off
 ```

-By default, extension `inject values` only for services having `inject.value` tag.
+By default, the extension `injects values` only for services having the `inject.value` tag.
-You can override it to inject to all services by define `all: on`.
-Or follow the prefer way
+You can override it to inject to all services by defining `all: on`.
+Or follow the preferred way
-and use Nette\DI decorator.
+and use the Nette\DI decorator.

 ```yaml
 decorator: